 Turbidity is the measurement of the clarity of water.

-Throughout our 2017-18 Salmon Heroes field season, we measured these factors at our three major field sites.
+Throughout our 2018 Salmon Heroes fall field season, we measured these factors at our four major field sites.
 We also tested water at two other locations with certain classes, Clark Lake and Mill Creek, both located in Kent, WA.
 Neither Clark Lake or Mill Creek are current salmon bearing streams.

 Summer Salmon Heroes

-Thanks to a generous grant from National Marine Sanctuary Foundation (NMSF), we were able to work with Federal Way students and collect water quality data at two new sites this summer – PowellsWood Gardens and Dash Point State Park.
+Thanks to a generous grant from National Marine Sanctuary Foundation (NMSF), we were able to work with Federal Way students and collect water quality data at two new sites in the summer of 2017 – PowellsWood Gardens and Dash Point State Park.
 The results from those tests are found in the charts below.

 Overall, the water quality was good at the two sites based on the tests.
 The Dash Point State Park site had no macroinvertebrates, which was an indication of pollution that was not covered by the tests.
 Students concluded that the water is poor water quality for salmon at the Dash Point State Park site due to the lack of macroinvertebrates.